mtruesda/mtruesda/README.md

   I plan to recreate an old retro game that I made using Python in high school and optimize my old code a little.
 - Siteproject:
   This project is quite open-ended as I haven't quite decided what direction I want to take it.
 I just wanted to learn some javascript.
+- MusicBot:
+  A Bot intended to locally replace the voice bots that Youtube has recently shut down on discord.

 # Account Statistics